 Meloni starred on SVU for the NBC procedural's first 12 seasons as Det.
 Elliot Stabler, whose friendship and partnership with Mariska Hargitay's Olivia Benson was one of the show's biggest hooks.
 But in 2011, Meloni shocked viewers when it was announced that he wouldn't return for the 13th season after his negotiations with the studio fell apart.
 As a result, the Season 12 finale doubled as Stabler's final episode, and viewers never got a proper goodbye for the beloved character.

-Now, the anticipated Stabler spin-off will bring the detective back to our screens in a new show from executive producer Dick Wolf, with Chicago P.D.'s Matt Olmstead serving as showrunner.
+Now, the anticipated Stabler spin-off will bring the detective back to our screens in a new show from executive producer Dick Wolf.
 Check out everything we know so far about NBC's Elliot Stabler spin-off below.

 It will be called Law & Order: Organized Crime.
 Keeping up the format of all Law & Order shows, the Stabler spin-off won't be titled after its leading character, but rather after the division of the NYPD that it will focus on.